fengyunzaidushi/awesome-github-repos/data.md

 *   [ansible/ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
 Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.

-*   [facebookresearch/MetaCLIP](https://github.com/facebookresearch/MetaCLIP) - ICLR2024 Spotlight: curation/training code, metadata, distribution and pre-trained models for MetaCLIP; CVPR 2024: MoDE: CLIP Data Experts via Clustering
+*   [facebookresearch/MetaCLIP](https://github.com/facebookresearch/MetaCLIP) - NeurIPS 2025 Spotlight; ICLR2024 Spotlight; CVPR 2024; EMNLP 2024

 *   [scrapy/scrapy](https://github.com/scrapy/scrapy) - Scrapy, a fast high-level web crawling & scraping framework for Python.